-Based on this, we estimated a total cost across all five plants of \$8.9 - \$13.5 million, in nominal (at the time it is spent) value.
-We then calculated the discounted present value of this compliance cost for data years 2014 through 2024, allowing for variance in the year the emissions reduction is achieved.
+Based on this, we estimated a total cost across the three plants not currently identified as being in a compliance position of \$3.2 - 4.9 million, in nominal (at the time it is spent) value.
+10 We then calculated the discounted present value of this compliance cost for data years 2014 through 2024, allowing for variance in the year the emissions reduction is achieved.
 Table 2 summarizes these discounted present values of this estimated compliance cost.
+In response to comments received during the public process of this rule making, we also estimated costs based on capital purchases being repaid over time (incurring interest) in Appendix A.

-Ecology also expects costs of efficiency improvements to fall over time, as new technological advances are made in efficiencies.
+Ecology expects costs of efficiency improvements to fall over time, as new technological advances are made in efficiencies.
 Also as present-value costs of emissions reductions are lower for later years, Ecology expects refineries complying with the 10-percent reduction to delay installation of emissions reduction technology that is not currently in-use or planned.